Skip to main content

 7 mentions Positive Neutral Negative

-The music in the game is generally described as beautiful and fitting for the adventure, though opinions vary on its quality, with some finding it standard for an indie studio.
-While the soundtrack has an appealing beat for gameplay, it can become repetitive over extended play sessions, leading some players to consider muting it.
-Sound effects, particularly related to ship firing, are noted as needing improvement, but they do not significantly detract from the overall experience.
+The music in the game is generally described as beautiful and fitting for the adventure, though opinions vary on its appeal, with some finding it standard for an indie studio.
+While the sound effects, particularly ship firing noises, could be improved, the music itself is enjoyable but may become repetitive over extended play sessions.
+Overall, it serves its purpose without significantly detracting from the gameplay experience.

 • “The music is incredible though...great beat to conquer the galaxy to.”